Sports day: Qatar

 Sports day is a national holiday, held every second-Tuesday of February every year.
 The Olympic Committee is tasked with organizing the large-scale nationwide activities that are held all over Qatar, and include a wide variety of sports such as; football, basketball, tennis, marathons, open walks, as well as regional sports such as camel riding.
 Other venues of sports day include Aspire Zone, Katara, The Pearl, among others.
 Sports day's popularity extends to the point that Sheikh Tamim bin Hamad Al-Thani, Qatar's Emir is casually seen participating in events.

 In offices

 Many large organizations have sports days for their employees.
 One notable example is His Majesty's Civil Service in the UK, which holds a number of departmental sports days.

 Controversies

-There have been a number of controversies surrounding school sports days in recent years, many of which have been publicised by the media.
+There have been a number of controversies surrounding school sports days since the late 20th century, many of which have been publicised by the media.

 Some schools have abolished or heavily altered sports days on the grounds that they are too competitive and may damage pupils' self-esteem, with some commentators calling for the event to be banned due to the public humiliation caused to those children who are not gifted athletically.
 This view has been condemned as "political correctness" by many commentators, notably by journalist Melanie Phillips in her 1996 book All Must Have Prizes, a book heavily criticised by reviewers for its alleged prejudiced, fact-less and distorted analyses.